ofmgraz/labasi-ingest/README.md

 # labasi-ingest
-repo to ingest labasi data into arche
+repo to ingest ofmgraz data into arche